Skip to Content

 LGBTQ+ information

-Harry S. Truman Memorial Veterans’ Hospital seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their families.
+Harry S. Truman Memorial Veterans’ Hospital seeks to promote the health, welfare, and dignity of all Veterans and their families.
 We are committed to making sensitive and high-quality health care accessible.
 Our employees are prepared to provide personalized, patient-centered care in a safe, affirming, and welcoming environment.

 All Veterans are welcome here.